pereznetworks/A-React-Native-Test-Drive/README.md

   - adapted from React Native's AwesomeProject
     - create your own here:  https://reactnative.dev/docs/environment-setup

-### LEGAL stuff
-  - Copyright (c) Facebook, Inc. and its affiliates.
-    - This source code is licensed under the MIT license found in the
-      - LICENSE file in the root directory of this source tree.

 ## FEATURES:
   - for now, using only the react native library
   - trying to build entire app as reusable App and JSX components